19hours/sg-statutes/Acts/Employment Act.md

 ### Right of appeal

-117\.
-Where any person interested is dissatisfied with the decision or order of the Commissioner, he may, within 14 days after the decision or order, file a memorandum of appeal therefrom in the High Court; for the purposes of any such appeal, the decision or order of the Commissioner shall be deemed to be a decision of a District Court.
+117\.—(1) Where any person interested is dissatisfied with the decision or order of the Commissioner, he may, within 14 days after the decision or order, appeal to the High Court from the decision or order.

+(2) The procedure governing any such appeal to the High Court shall be as provided for in the Rules of Court.

+[Act 2 of 2012 wef 01/03/2012]

 ### Fees and enforcement of orders